 Pope Benedict XVI wrapped up his week-long “Bridge for Peace” Middle East tour leaving behind disappointed Christians and Jews but satisfied Muslims and Palestinian leaders.

-wanted to make his trip contingent on Israel’s agreeing to turn over valuable property to the Vatican.
+Benedict XVI was not in a great hurry to visit Israel and wanted to make his trip contingent on Israel’s agreeing to turn over valuable property to the Vatican.

 Israeli Christians were astonished that the pope did not visit Lake Kinneret (Sea of Galilee), which is a center of Christian tradition.
 This may have been because of security concerns: police revealed Friday morning that they had specific information of attempts to interrupt the papal entourage.
 The 3,000 faithful who attended an open-air mass in Jerusalem were outnumbered by security forces.